Redirection with cookie installation

 In such a situation, it's recommended to install and check the tracking cookie on different pages:

-3. In your application client code, add access to this URL through a browser.
+In your application client code, add access to this URL through a browser.
 For example, the application might display the HTML page from the server in the WebView component as a loading screen, and then retrieve the received cookie from the WebView repository.
-When the cookie expires, you must redisplay that page.
+If you are using captcha, make sure that the user will be able to enter characters in the text field.

-4. The application must use the received cookie in subsequent requests to the API gateway.
+The application must use the received cookie in subsequent requests to the API gateway.
+When the cookie expires, you must direct the user to the page again.

 Mobile API protection using hash